wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.        Expires June 17, 2016                 [Page 1]
+Contavalli, et al.        Expires July 16, 2015                 [Page 1]

-Internet-Draft        Client Subnet in DNS Queries         December 2015
+Internet-Draft        Client Subnet in DNS Queries          January 2015

    the Trust Legal Provisions and are provided without warranty as